Reed-CompBio/pathway-reconciliation/src/db_parsers/README.md

 This directory contains code to generate network files for signaling pathway databases.
 It also contains code to find corresponding pathways across databases.

+All pathways must pass these minimal filters:
+- All nodes must be proteins (e.g., have a UniProtKB identifier) unless they are "collapsed".
+- There must be at least 10 interactions

 ## PathwayCommons

 The first pathway databases were parsed from  [PathwayCommons](https://www.pathwaycommons.org/).
 These and all other downloaded files are in `infiles/`.